 The Bloody Mary is one of the world’s best known cocktails, prized for its ability to jumpstart even the groggiest of mornings.
 Its origins aren’t exactly clear, but the likely backstory points to the mid-1930s and Fernand “Pete” Petiot, a bartender at King Cole Bar at the St. Regis hotel in New York City.

 The original Bloody Mary is believed to have contained seven ingredients: vodka, tomato juice, Worcestershire sauce, black pepper, celery salt, Tabasco and lemon juice.
-But like many classic drinks, it has inspired a few tried-and-true variations.
+But like many classic drinks, it has inspired several variations.
 Popular versions include the Bloody Maria (made with tequila), the Red Snapper (spiked with gin) and the Caesar, a Canadian creation that features Clamato juice.
-Throw in the specific recipes concocted by bars, bartenders and enthusiasts, and the tomato-based cocktail sports countless unique twists, from heavy on the hot sauce to a splash of Guinness on top.
+Throw in the recipes concocted by bars, bartenders and enthusiasts, and the tomato-based cocktail sports countless unique twists, from heavy on the hot sauce to a splash of Guinness on top.

-More recently, the Bloody Mary has inspired a garnish-based arms race, as restaurants and bars top their drinks with seemingly more insane garnishes, including bacon, shrimp skewers, lobster tails and mini cheeseburgers, turning the Bloody Mary into its own brunch.
+More recently, the Bloody Mary has inspired a garnish-based arms race, as restaurants and bars top their drinks with more insane garnishes, including bacon, shrimp skewers, lobster tails and mini cheeseburgers, turning the Bloody Mary into its own brunch.
 When in doubt, it’s best to start with the classic recipe and work toward the way you like it, whether that is pared down, topped with a pepperoni pizza or featuring your favorite bottled mix.

 Watch Now: How to Make a Classic Bloody Mary